-Sweden maintains its domestic terror alert at level 3 of 5, designated as "elevated", according to Australian government travel advisories as of March 2026.
+Sweden maintains its domestic terror alert at level 3 of 5 as of April 2026, though this poses minimal direct threat to international visitors.

 Is Sweden Safe to Travel to in 2026?